-- worldwide, 736 million people live in extreme poverty;
+- Worldwide, 736 million people live in extreme poverty.

-- two thirds of the total number of poor people are children.
+- Two thirds of the total number of poor people are children.

-How to celebrate
+How to take part

 When is International Day for the Eradication of Poverty celebrated in 2022?